Military beret: United Kingdom

 The British Army beret dates back to 1918 when the French 70th Chasseurs alpins were training with the British Tank Corps.
 The Chasseurs alpins wore a distinctive large beret and Major-General Sir Hugh Elles, the TC's Colonel, realised this style of headdress would be a practical option for his tank crews, forced to work in a reduced space.
-He thought, however, that the Chasseur beret was "too sloppy" and the Basque-style beret of the French tank crews was "too skimpy", so a compromise based on the Scottish tam o'shanter was designed and submitted for the approval of George V in November 1923.
+He thought, however, that the Chasseur beret was "too sloppy" and the Basque-style beret of the French tank crews was "too skimpy", so a compromise based on the Scottish tam o'shanter was designed and submitted for the approval of King George V in November 1923.
 It was adopted in March 1924.

 During the Second World War, the use of the black beret was extended to all the regiments of the Royal Armoured Corps in 1940.
-The maroon beret was adopted by British airborne forces in 1941 and the green beret by the Commandos in late 1942.
+The maroon beret was adopted by British airborne forces in 1941 (the Special Air Service had adopted a sand coloured beret, was subsequently compelled to change to maroon in common with other airborne units, but resumed wear of the sand beret after the Second World War) and the green beret by the Commandos in late 1942.
 A khaki beret was worn by the Reconnaissance Corps from 1941 until 1944, and the Royal Air Force Regiment adopted a blue-grey beret in 1943.
 Later in the war, a rather baggier beret-like hat, called the General Service Cap, was issued to all ranks of the British Army (with RAC, parachute, commando, Scottish and Irish units excepted), to replace the earlier Field Service Cap.
 The GS Cap was not popular, and after the war was replaced with a true beret.

-Today, English and Welsh military units wear a beret (the Royal Regiment of Scotland, Royal Irish Regiment and London Irish, wear the tam o'shanter and the caubeen respectively, the Scots Guards and Irish Guards, however, wear berets).
+Today most units of the British Army wear a beret, however the Tam o' shanter is worn by the Royal Regiment of Scotland as well as Scottish UOTC units.
+The caubeen is worn by the Royal Irish Regiment as well as by Queens UOTC, (the Scots Guards and Irish Guards, however, wear berets inline with the rest of the Field Army).
 Many of these berets are in distinctive colours and all are worn with the cap badge of the service, regiment or corps.
-The cap badge for all services in the UK is usually worn directly over the left eye.
+The cap badge for all services in the UK is usually worn directly over the left eye, Units who wear the Tam o’ shanter have different rules for the Tam with the cap badge worn on the left side of the head.